microsoft/ignite25-LAB583-manage-ai-capabilities-for-copilot-plus-pcs-and-windows-11/lab/README.md

 ### Create AI Policy using Custom OMA-URI

 Not all AI policy settings are available in the Settings catalog (yet).
 There are settings that govern AI image capabilities and the use of the search agent in the Settings app.
-In this part of the lab you will construct a custom MDM policy that enables these features.
+In this part of the lab you will construct a custom MDM policy that enables these four (4) features.

 1. In the Intune console, navigate to <i>Devices</i>.
 Under <i>Manage devices</i>, select <b>Configuration</b>
 2. Select <b>Create > New Policy</b>